- Practical information & advice

 Taken from our top 10 things to know

-Read our latest information and advice posts about criminal record checks for employment
+Read our latest news posts about criminal record checks for employment

 Here you’ll find links to various parts of this site where we have information and useful resources relating to criminal record checks for employment.